 Bak BMW's Prepaid Service Plan Bak BMW is now offering prepaid service plans for your K-series and R-series motorcycles.
 You can save up to 40% on your routine motorcycle service. for more details contact Bak BMW for more information.
-Toll Free (866) 264-9197.
+Toll-Free 712-258-7900.

 Frequently Asked Questions

-How much oil should I put in my motorcycle?
+How much oil should I put into my motorcycle?

 The motorcycles hold approximately 4 quarts of oil.
 For detailed information about your particular motorcycle, consult the owner’s manual. | top |